Roosh Sindhu

-Roosh Sindhu (born September 24, 1999) is an Indian model and beauty queen who was crowned Miss International India 2025 on 18 August 2025 in Jaipur.
-She is set to represent India at the Miss International 2025 pageant, scheduled to take place on 27 November 2025 in Japan.

 Early life

-Roosh Sindhu was born in Nagpur, Maharashtra to a Punjabi Sikh Jatt family, and is currently based in New Delhi.
-She began working in entertainment at the age of four, appearing in a television commercial.
-She holds a degree in Journalism and a Fashion Design certification from Inter National Institute of Fashion Design, and was selected as a student designer at New York Fashion Week in 2019.
-Sindhu has over six years of academic training in Psychology and holds UK-accredited certifications in mental health and psychotherapy.
-Her personal experiences with bullying and anxiety informed her later involvement in mental health advocacy.
-She served as an NCC sergeant.
+Sindhu holds a degree in Journalism and a Fashion Design certification from Inter National Institute of Fashion Design, and was selected as a student designer at New York Fashion Week in 2019.
 She has also worked in international marketing.

 Pageantry

 Miss Universe India 2024

-In 2024, Roosh Sindhu was crowned Miss Universe Gujarat and represented the state at the Miss Universe India 2024 pageant, held on 22 September in Jaipur.
-Although she did not place in the final competition, she received the subtitles of Miss Beautiful Skin and Best in Personal Interview.
+In 2024, Sindhu won Miss Universe Gujarat and represented the state at Miss Universe India 2024, held on 22 September in Jaipur.
+Although unplaced in the final competition, she received the awards of Miss Beautiful Skin and Best in Personal Interview.

 Miss Universe India 2025

-On 20 June 2025, Roosh Sindhu was announced as a national finalist for the Miss Universe India 2025 pageant as a wildcard entrant during the final audition event held in Delhi.
-At the grand finale on 18 August 2025, she placed among the Top 6 finalists and was subsequently appointed and crowned Miss International India 2025.
-During the competition, she received subtitle awards for Best National Costume, Miss Photogenic, and Miss Glowing Skin.
+On 20 June 2025, Sindhu was announced as a national finalist for Miss Universe India 2025 as a wildcard entrant during the final audition event held in Delhi.
+At the grand finale on 18 August 2025, she reached the top six and was crowned Miss International India 2025.
+During the competition, she received awards for Best National Costume, Miss Photogenic, and Miss Glowing Skin.

 Miss International 2025

-Roosh is set to represent India at the Miss International 2025 pageant, scheduled to take place on 27 November 2025 in Tokyo, Japan.
+Sindhu represented India at Miss International 2025, on 27 November 2025 in Tokyo, Japan.
+She reached the top 20.
+This is India's first placement since 2012.